 In most cases, you can see the entirety of a room you are about to enter (you can hold the SHIFT key to look ahead).
 There will likely be some badass dudes patrolling the joint.
 Sometimes they bring their dogs to sniff out the intruder (you).
 The A.I. in the game is not going to win any awards.
 Enemies walk in patterns that sometimes change.
 If you open a door, they might just walk through it without blinking an eye to wonder who opened it.
 Occasionally, enemies will get stuck at an open door and jitter in place until you move them with a bullet or something stabby.

 The A.I. is simple, but it’s also pretty effective and makes for a fun/challenging game.
 If an enemy sees you, he will attack you immediately.
 That’s a bigger problem when they’re packing heat.
 If he’s holding a melee weapon, it’s easier to attack him head-on.
 If he’s got a gun though, be prepared because he will shoot it at you as soon as he sees that sweet jacket you’re rocking.
 Another important note regarding the game design/A.I. is that if you shoot a gun, nearby enemies will be alerted and they will attack.
-Sometimes you can use this to your advantage by purposefully blasting some shrapnel into a nearby enemy or wall and running your ass into the nearest empty rooms with chasing enemies in tow.
+Sometimes you can use this to your advantage by purposefully blasting some shrapnel into a nearby enemy or wall and running your ass into the nearest empty room with chasing enemies in tow.
 As they file in, you can just blast them away, one by one.
 Stupid as it is, it’s pretty fun fooling these bruisers.

 Hotline Miami takes place in the late 80′s so it’s only fitting that the game looks like it came out of that era.
 Much of it looks like a really nice NES game.
 The art style is very reminiscent of that era.
 On a technical level, however, Hotline Miami throws so much more at you.
 It’s modern design with a retro coat of paint.
 As you unravel the game’s cryptic and twisted story, you discover early on that there is something seriously wrong with the protagonist.
 There is a constant, colorful, digital haze in the air throughout the entire game.
 Levels often feel a bit tilted and wobbly, creating a slightly unsettling effect.
 Imagine your old NES dropped acid and then told you to play with it for hours and hours while it ranted at you about all of the crazy people in its life.
 That’s Hotline Miami.